totallynotbrent/eng-tools/README.md

 ## Contributing

 Branch off main, open a PR, and merge without fast-forward.
-Keep files small, use snake_case where it applies, LF line endings only, and keep any class or semester reference out of the pages.
+Keep files small, use snake_case where it applies, and LF line endings only.